jetsonhacks/install-deep-stream/README.md

 Install Deepstream on Jetson Orin Developer Kits

 # WIP
 This shell script automates the installation of NVIDIA DeepStream SDK 7.1 on a Jetson Orin device.
 It handles essential prerequisites, including common dependencies, a proactive fix for a known GLib issue (updating to version 2.76.6), and the installation of librdkafka for Kafka protocol support.
 Finally, it downloads and installs the DeepStream SDK from the NGC Catalog.
+Taken from: https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Installation.html

 Key Features: